JamDevCore/gatsby-segment-js/README.md

 *This plugin extends the core gatsby-plugin-segment-js and adds an option to stop the analytics.load() happening on page render.
-This allows you to create functionality for the web user to set there cookie preferences, in compliance with the EU Cookie Law.*
+This allows you to create functionality for the web user to set their cookie preferences, in compliance with the EU Cookie Law.*